wrapgenius/wrapgenius.github.io/_posts/2019-04-22-Win-Streak-Probabilities.md

 permalink: /:categories/:year/:month/:day/:title
 ---

+Imagine flipping a coin and getting 10 heads in a row.
+You might wonder.
+How about 15?
+Something is definitely up, right?
-When a team goes on an extended winning streak, my gut tells me that something so unlikely is happening that it *proves* sports contests must be more than just weighted random number generators.  <br>
+So when a team goes on an extended winning streak, my gut tells me that something so unlikely is happening that it *proves* sports contests must be more than just (weighted) coin flips.  <br>
 But is that true?
-In an attempt to answer that question, I work out the probabilities of winning streaks of different lengths given a winning percentage, and estimate that for each team given their (2018) records.
-I compare those odds to the actual lengths of winning streaks for that season. <br>
+To convince myself, I work out the probabilities of winning streaks of different lengths, where games are modeled as weighted coin flips, occurring during a single season.
+I use each team's actual winning percentage during one season (here 2018) as the weight.
+I then compare those odds to the actual lengths of winning streaks that occured during that season. <br>
 I admit, what I find is a little surprising.

 ## Python packages
 We start by importing some standard Python packages:

 ```python
 from __future__ import division